ivmai/bdwgc/docs/gcinterface.md

 [here](http://www.hpl.hp.com/techreports/2002/HPL-2002-335.html) for details.

-If you are concerned with multiprocessor performance and scalability, you should consider enabling and using thread local allocation.
+If you are concerned with multiprocessor performance and scalability, you should consider enabling and using thread-local allocation.

 If your platform supports it, you should also build the collector with parallel marking support (`-DPARALLEL_MARK`); configure has it on by default.